Categories Italy

 Travel Diary: 30 minutes in Genoa

 First of all: I’ve missed all the important and well-known sights Genoa has to offer.
-The iconic Lanterna, a renaissance lighthouse built in 1543, the gardens of Villa Durazzo-Pallavicini, the Royal Palace of Genoa or the Piazza de Ferrari.
+The iconic Lanterna, a renaissance lighthouse built in 1543, the gardens of Villa Durazzo-Pallavicini, the Royal Palace of Genoa, or the Piazza de Ferrari.
 But, as I had just about 30 minutes in Genoa, I walked around the old Harbor area.
-I almost ran into a car and I’ve seen fresh fishes at local dealers.
-Welcome to Genoa, the capital of Liguria and the sixth largest city in Italy.
+I almost ran into a car and I’ve seen fresh fish at local dealers.
+Welcome to Genoa, the capital of Liguria and the sixth-largest city in Italy.

-Food is also very important in Genoa, as in Italy overall, as the region even has it’s signature dish: the pesto alla genovese.
-As I visited the Home of the green pesto made out of basil, pine nuts, olive oil and Parmigiano-Reggiano Parmesan cheese I, unfortunately, couldn’t try a fresh portion with Pasta.
+Food is also very important in Genoa, as in Italy overall, as the region even has its signature dish: the pesto alla Genovese.
+As I visited the Home of the green pesto made out of basil, pine nuts, olive oil, and Parmigiano-Reggiano Parmesan cheese I, unfortunately, couldn’t try a fresh portion with Pasta.
 I bet it tastes even better there and some have their own signature recipes.
-Because of the closeness to the sea, you as well find fresh fish being sold at many corners around the harbour.
+Because of the closeness to the sea, you also find fresh fish being sold at many corners around the harbor.

 Genoa has so much more to offer, I definitely have to come back and stay longer to discover more!
 Have you ever been to Genoa in northern Italy?